Ngāti Rangitihi: Early history

-The Ngāti Tionga hapu has occupied (Ahika) Otamarora (Matata) since 1700, under the chiefs Rohi, Tewhareiti, Tionga, Tangihia Tionga and Porione Tangihia.
+The Ngāti Tionga hapū has occupied (Ahika) Otamarora (Matatā) since 1700, under the chiefs Rohi, Tewhareiti, Tionga, Tangihia Tionga and Porione Tangihia.
 Pre-1928, carvings were green.
-The Whare Nui was named Tionga.
+The whare nui was named Tionga.

 Modern history

-The Tionga Marae was located on Lot 5, Arawa Street, Matata, where it was owned by members Tangihia family.
-In the late 1880s Ngāti Mahi renovated the Tionga marae, replacing the thatch with an iron roof and the raupo wall panels with sawn timber.
+The Tionga Marae was located on Lot 5, Arawa Street, Matatā, where it was owned by members Tangihia family.
+In the late 1880s Ngāti Mahi renovated the Tionga marae, replacing the thatch with an iron roof and the raupō wall panels with sawn timber.
 In 1928 a tornado lifted the marae building up and carried it to its present location.
 It was renamed the Rangiaohia Whare nui and has been maintained by Ngāti Rangitihi ever since.

-The first and original Rangitihi house belonged to the Ngāti Rangiwewehi chief Te Rangitewhata and stood at Puhirua pa on the shores of Lake Rotorua.
+The first and original Rangitihi house belonged to the Ngāti Rangiwewehi chief Te Rangitewhata and stood at Puhirua pā on the shores of Lake Rotorua.
 The second belonged to Te Waata Taranui of Ngāti Pikiao and is currently in the Auckland museum.
-The 3rd stands at Te Taheke, on the shores of Lake Rotoiti and is in use to this day.
+The third stands at Te Taheke, on the shores of Lake Rotoiti and is in use to this day.